davidarchanjo/docker-typescript-sample-web-app/README.md

 # copies all files/directories from where docker build is been run into the path relative to WORKDIR
 COPY . .

-# based on package-lock.json, install only dependencies and not installing any devDependencies
+# based on package-lock.json, install only dependencies. devDependencies are ignored
 RUN npm ci --only=production

 # installs Typescript globally in the container runtime system